 1. Low oil level

 The oil you use in your engine could cause a low oil pressure for your engine.
-If you are using a 0w-20 oil SAE on an engine that requires 5w-50 oil you could get a low oil pressure when the engine is hot.
-Some engines do have a larger bearing play and require a thicker oil to get the correct oil pressure at idle.
+If you are using an 0w-20 oil SAE on an engine that requires 5w-50 oil, you could get a low oil pressure when the engine is hot.
+Some engines have a larger bearing play and require a thicker oil to get the correct oil pressure at idle.

 If you have low oil pressure and you suspect that you have the wrong oil in your car, check your repair manual of what oil you should have and make an oil and oil filter change.

 3. Dirty pickup to the oil pump

 If your oil level is correct and you are sure that the oil type is correct, the most common cause of low oil pressure is too much dirt in the pickup to the oil pump.
 Normally the oil pump takes the oil from the bottom of the oil pan from a pipe.
 Before that pipe, there is often a net that will prevent any big metal pieces from going through the oil pump.

 That filter/net could catch a lot of dirt and may have to be cleaned.
 To check this, you have to remove the oil pan from your vehicle and inspect the oil pickup.